 Three key drivers underpin productivity in the construction industry: workforce, technology and processes.

 The workforce driver relates to human capital improvements to increase output per worker.
 The technology driver relates to how technology can increase the production frontier and raise efficiency.
-The processes driver relates to how processes can be made more efficient and effective through better planning and management.
+The process driver relates to how the process can be made more efficient and effective through better planning and management.

-As of 2015, six productivity-related issues still plague the construction industry.
-These are:
+As of 2015, six productivity-related issues still plague the construction industry:

 - Largely low-skilled workforce and inadequate or mismatch in training and development

 - Limited adoption of modern practices, mechanisation and IBS

 - Limited adoption of information technology such as BIM

 - High proportion of subscale SMEs, including Bumiputra SMEs and entrepreneurs

 The CITP initiatives to manage the issues are listed below:

 Initiative P1: Continue investment in human capital development in construction